 Now, if a parent completes treatment, court-ordered or not, and makes other attempts to address their issues, they may be able to modify some parts of your previous agreement.
 They could start with supervised visitation as they continue to work on themselves and take steps to provide a safe environment for their children.

-When you are going through a divorce, you need someone who can advocate for you and help you fight for the best outcome.
-Contact Townsend, Tomaio & Newmark and schedule a consultation with our experienced family lawyers.
-We can tell you more about how our firm can be of assistance.
+When you are going through a divorce in Morristown, Randolph, Dover, or any other community in or around Morris County, you need someone who can advocate for you and help you fight for the best outcome.
+At Townsend, Tomaio, Newmark & Clancy, our experienced family lawyers can help you navigate these difficult times.
+Contact us today, and we can tell you more about how our firm can be of assistance.